 A.P.
 Chemistry is a rigorous course that will follow the curriculum set by the College Board.
 Topics will be explored in a conceptual and qualitative manner.
 The particulate nature of matter will be studied through the development of students' inquiry, analytical, and reasoning skills.
 Fundamental atomic structure, conservation of matter, laws of thermodynamics, and the role of energy in determining reactions are some of the overarching concepts.
 Students will be expected to solve novel problems and apply concepts to inquiry problems.
-AP Chemistry students are expected to take the AP Chemistry exam.
+Students are required to take the Advanced Placement Exam at the end of the year.